HeartStrings FiberArts

 - Debby L.

 Although you and I don't want mistakes in our knitting to ever happen, we might as well anticipate that they could.
 A lifeline in knitting is a temporary thread inserted through a row of stitches.
-The lifeline serves as a checkpoint in our knitting if we have a calamity and need to rip out and re-do several rows.
+The knitting lifeline serves as a checkpoint if we have a calamity and need to rip out and re-do several rows.

 Here is how to prepare a lifeline in knitting –

-Step 1: Decide on a designated row to be a lifeline row.
+Step 1: Decide on a designated row to be a knitting lifeline row.

 A good choice is an unpatterned "rest" row that is at the beginning or end of a pattern repeat.